 Harappan Civilization

-Some of the Important Points about Harappan Civilization
+Some of the Important Points about the Harappan Civilization

 Around 3300 BC, the Indus Valley Civilization emerged.
 Between 2600 BC and 1900 BC, it was in full bloom (Mature Indus Valley Civilization).
 Around 1900 BC, it started to deteriorate, and around 1400 BC, it vanished.

-• In honour of the first city to be discovered and excavated, Harappa, this is also known as the Harappan Civilization (Punjab, Pakistan).
+• In honor of the first city to be discovered and excavated, Harappa is also known as the Harappan Civilization (Punjab, Pakistan).

 • The earliest indications of cotton agriculture can be found in the Pre-Harappan civilization discovered in Mehrgarh, Pakistan.